 In line with modern security standards, desktop and browser-based versions of myGovID will not be supported, as access could be granted to anyone using the device.
 You cannot share your myGovID as it is unique to you, ensuring the security of your data.

 You'll need two of the following Australian identity documents to achieve a Standard identity strength (your name must match in all):

 - passport (not more than three years expired)

 - birth certificate

 You may not be able to achieve a Standard identity strength if you’re:

 Some government online services will accept a Basic identity strength using one or no Australian identity documents.
 To log in to a service that accepts a Basic identity strength you must be authorised by a principal authority or authorisation administrator in RAM.

-In the future, you will be able to use other types of identity documents.
+In future, you will be able to use other types of identity documents.

-To link your ABN to your myGovID using RAM, you'll need to be the principal authority.
-The principal authority is the responsible person for the business or entity:
+To link your ABN to your myGovID in RAM, you'll need to be the principal authority – that is, either: